=This post is sponsored by the National Peanut Board.

 Prep it: Preheat oven to 375 degrees F; line baking sheet with parchment paper.
 In a mixing bowl, stir together ½ cup raw oats, ½ cup pureed butternut squash, ¼ cup peanut butter, and ½ teaspoon cinnamon.
 Roll into 12 even cookies and smash with a fork.
 Bake for 12 minutes; allow to cool before serving to baby.

 Spread.
 Fluffy PB spread on top of baby pancakes FTW.
-Whipping hot water with creamy peanut butter makes a tasty pancake topping that’s safe for baby.
+As a matter of fact, whipping hot water with creamy peanut butter makes a tasty pancake topping that’s safe for baby.

 Prep it: Make your favorite pancake recipe!
 In a small bowl whisk together 2 teaspoons peanut butter and 2 teaspoons hot water.
 Add water 1 teaspoon at a time until you reach a light and fluffy consistency.
 Keep in mind, depending on the brand some peanut butters need more water to reach desired texture.